mattmaniak/fiflo/README.md

 ```
 Remark: fiflo must be compiled without ASan and MSan.

-### Install only the binary with ASan linked for debugging.
+### Install only the binary with AddressSanitizer linked for debugging.
 ```
 sudo make install_debug
 ```